 We played a preschool Halloween Activity, and the world went nuts.

 Grab your dot stickers because Spider Dots is the bomb!

 Spider Dots began with a simple Breakfast Invitation to play.

 You know the drill.

 Set an activity up the night before, and the following day your children are invited to create as you drink your morning coffee.

-It’s pretty brilliant, actually. – If you feel like this is a tall order, be sure to check out the Startup Guide to get going.
+It’s pretty brilliant. – If you feel like this is a tall order, be sure to check out the Startup Guide to get going.

-So per usual, last year we gathered on IG stories for Sunday Night Setup and Spider Dots went bananas. – So much so that I had friends sending me pictures of what their children made at preschool that day.
+So, as usual, last year, we gathered on IG stories for Sunday Night Setup, and Spider Dots went wild. – So much so that I had friends sending me pictures of what their children made at preschool that day.
 I’ll give you a hint and tell you it had dots, eight legs, and a web.

 RELATED: Are Halloween games your jam?
 You will love our 31 Days of Halloween fun idealist.

 Preschool Halloween activities don’t have to be over complicated.

 Preschoolers enjoy being invited over to play.

 Get a group, or keep it solo.
 Either way, invite preschoolers to match the spiders and watch what happens.
 This Halloween and Monster Color by Number are our favorites!

 RELATED: Want Halloween party snacks?
 Of course, you do!
 Check out our party post HERE.

 This activity is also great for so many ages!

 My two-year-old spent the morning trying to match the color on the stickers to the colors of the spiders.

 In the image above, you see my four-year-old preparing the stickers by peeling off the backing.
 We do this to help little fingers grab the stickers with more ease.

 Wait, why are peeling stickers important for little hands?